lulzypher/CyberWar-Stories/README.md

 2 + 3i is at the core the quantum block funtion.

 Imaginary numbers are an important mathematical concept, which extend the real number system {R} to the complex number system {C} , in which at least one root for every nonconstant polynomial exists (see Algebraic closure and Fundamental theorem of algebra).
 Here, the term "imaginary" is used because there is no real number having a negative square.
+That channel is asking if its real of not True/False and when you know the Gobal chain for if its true or false, j dies on that cross.

 There are two complex square roots of −1, namely i and −i, just as there are two complex square roots of every real number other than zero (which has one double square root).